Prophetic Scriptures of Jesus' Suffering and Resurrection

 Zep 1:7 Hold your peace at the presence of the Lord GOD: for the day of the LORD is at hand: for the LORD has prepared a sacrifice, he has bid his guests.

-Let us conclude with the apostle Paul:
+Let us conclude with Paul:

 1Co 1:26 For you see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: